ARUCC-MyCreds-National-Network/en-CA/README.md

 The VC data model defines two concrete data syntaxes, JSON and JSON-LD.
 JSON-LD allows the VC data model to be extensible and interoperable while remaining distributed in its architecture.

-Here are the few advantages of having verifiable credentials.
+Here are a few advantages of having verifiable credentials.

 - Defined by a common standard (W3C) that enhances interoperability
 - Cryptographically secured using digital signatures
 - Provides control over the information sharing
 - Multiple credentials in a single presentation

 To learn more about the VCs data model, refer to the details on W3C [here](https://www.w3.org/TR/vc-data-model/).
-Watch a few videos on this topic published by the MATTR [here](https://www.youtube.com/watch?v=6H099_hTRc4&list=PL1v34OMpKjALowB6oxDYmCvoYfWeiUe_4&index=6).
+Watch a few videos on this topic published by MATTR [here](https://www.youtube.com/watch?v=6H099_hTRc4&list=PL1v34OMpKjALowB6oxDYmCvoYfWeiUe_4&index=6).

 ### International organizations supporting digital identities and trust